zammad/zammad-admin-documentation/system/integrations/cti/provider-configurations/sipgate.rst

 Step 3: Restrict the numbers to notify on
    Having a lot of numbers that shouldn't be used for notifying Zammad?
-   Within the Webhooks → URLs section of sipgate you can select which *sources* sipgate should notify Zammad about in- and outgoing calls.
+   Within the Webhooks → URLs section of Sipgate you can select which *sources* Sipgate should notify Zammad about in- and outgoing calls.

-   Use either specific phone lines or use the option "Use for all phonelines and groups" to notify Zammad about all existing lines of your sipgate account.
+   Use either specific phone lines or use the option "Use for all phonelines and groups" to notify Zammad about all existing lines of your Sipgate account.

    .. figure:: /images/system/integrations/cti/sipgate/restrict-notifying-numbers.png
-      :alt: Screenshot showing a sample selection of phone numbers to use for the sipgates webhooks API
+      :alt: Screenshot showing a sample selection of phone numbers to use for the Sipgates webhooks API

    .. hint::